DePayFi/widgets/README.md

 `min`: The minimum amount selectable.

-`step`: The number by wich to increment/decremten changes to the amount.
+`step`: The number by which to increment/decrement changes to the amount.

 #### fee

-You can configure a fee which will be applied to every payment with it's own dedicated fee receiver address.
+You can configure a fee which will be applied to every payment with its own dedicated fee receiver address.

 The fee will be taken from the target token and target amount (after swap, depending on your `accept` configuration).